RoyaghRamo/e-com-market-web-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Project Description

+This is an E-Commerce Market Application.
+The goal is to have a login/register, products & cart.
+For this purpose, I'll be implementing in this WebApp the following:
+- Authentication Pages
+- Products Scrolling & Adding to Cart
+- Categories List
+- Cart Management

 ## Running on Docker

 To run the web-app on docker, make sure that the API is running first and then use this command to run the web-app.